gerardtoko/GTImagineBundle/README.md

 ## Using the controller as a service

-If you need to use the filters in a controller, you can just load `ImagineController.php` controller as a service and handle the response:
+If you need to use the filters in a controller, you can just load service `gt_imagine`

 ``` php
 class MyController extends Controller